1. Data protection at a glance

 When you visit one of our websites where YouTube is embedded, a connection to the servers of YouTube is established.
 This tells the YouTube server which of our pages you have visited.

-YouTube may also store various cookies on your device.
-These cookies enable YouTube to obtain information about visitors to this website.
-This information is used, among other things, to gather video statistics, improve the user experience and prevent fraud.
+Furthermore, YouTube may store various cookies on your terminal device or use comparable technologies for recognition (e.g. device fingerprinting).
+In this way, YouTube can obtain information about visitors to this website.
+This information is used, among other things, to collect video statistics, improve the user experience and prevent fraud attempts.
 The cookies remain on your device until you delete them.

 If you are logged in to your YouTube account, you allow YouTube to associate your browsing habits directly with your personal profile.
 You can prevent this by logging out of your YouTube account.